eric-wang135/EMGSE/docs/index.md

 # Noise data
-18 types of noise are used to create EMGSE testing data.
-12 of them are speech noise and the rest are nonspeech noise.
+18 types of noise are used to form the EMGSE test set.
+12 of them are speech noises and the rest are nonspeech noises.

 ## Speech noise
-Chinese and English speech noises are used.
+Speech noises are collected from Chinese and English speakers.

 Noise type| Audio file (Chinese)| Audio file(English)|
 --------------|------| -----|